tsoj/Nalwald/parameterOptimization/README.md

 ###### quietSetCombinedCCRL4040.epd

 - the target value of the positions of `quietSmallNalwaldCCRL4040.epd` will be averaged over the results of the respective CCRL4040 games (of players with Elo 2700 and higher) and the games that Nalwald played

+###### CCRL404FRC.epd

+- just some randomly selected positions from CCRL games of engines over 2900 Elo
+- no preprocessing